corda/corda-solutions/docs/source/corda-modelling-notation/views/views-common-concepts.rst

   :align: center

-1)  State and Status
+1)  State Class and Status

-  The type of State and the Status of the state, this effectively defines the scope of the box, ie. if the State type or Status is different, it's a different box.
+  The Class of State and the Status of the State, this effectively defines the scope of the box, ie. if the State Class or Status is different, it's a different box.
+Note all Corda States comply with the ContractState Interface.

 2) Properties

   These are the properties of the State whilst in the particular status.
-Not all Properties need to be shown, just the ones salient to the behaviour of the state in this status.
+Not all properties need to be shown, just the ones salient to the behaviour of the State in this Status.

 3) Participants